fulcrumui/css-utils/docs/adding-to-projects.md

 @import '<path-to-node_modules>/@fulcrumui/css-utils/dist/fulcrum.min.css';
 ```

-Once you have included the minified CSS utils stylesheet in your project, you can begin to leverage the entire Fulcrum UI CSS utils library and all of it's modules.
+Once you have included the minified Fulcrum UI CSS Utilities stylesheet in your project, you can begin to leverage the entire Fulcrum UI CSS Utilities library and all of it's modules.

 This is by far the easiest way to include Fulcrum UI in your development.
 If you need more granular control, or if you would like to only use a few modules see the other options below.